plungepool/wiki-dot-plungepool-dot-dev/src/bonsai.md

 - Acquired in January 2020 from Kimura Bonsai at their former location in Northridge, CA. This was is my first tree which I kept alive indoors under grow lamps in our 1-bedroom apartment until June 2022 when we were able to move to a place with outdoor space.
 It's much happier to be outdoors now, but I am now in the process of re-training it as I need to develop the trunk more before concerning myself with the branch structure like I was previously trying to.
 - **Styling notes:** Not sure yet!
 In the process of rethinking its entire design.
 I love the existing nebari, so I definitely want to keep developing that.
 - **Next repotting - Late Feb 2025 or 2026 before growing season:** Last repotted in 2024, but want to repot again next chance I get in order to re-train it in an oversized wooden box in order to grow the trunk.
 The nebari is probably the nicest thing about this tree currently as well and putting it into a larger container I can spread the roots and develop it more.
-- **Current soil - Akadama mix:** Akadama is great for developing a fine root system in a smaller pot, however it is relatively expensive so I will have to research or ask a club member for a recommendation on another type of soil mix when I move it to a box.
+- **Current soil - Akadama only:** Next repotting, need to mix the akadama with pumice and lavarock.
+Akadama on its own will break down and become clay-ish when used by itself.
 - **Sunlight - Full sun:** Chinese elms need a lot of light.
 Placing somewhere it can be exposed to morning sunlight is better due to its low intensity.
 Direct afternoon sunlight in summers can cause burns in the leaves.
 - **Growing season:**  Begins sprouting in mid-Feb to early March.
 Pruning a little before shoots start coming out can help stimulate growth.
 - **Dormant season:** I've read that to store up enough energy before winter, you're supposed to prune the Chinese elm only until mid August.
 However in my very warm climate, new shoots are forming as late as mid-September, so I feel like later than August is probably ok.